 Welcome to March’s editorial post, a monthly progress report which rounds-up all the happenings here at Later Levels along with the games we’ve been playing.
-Spring is finally here so it’s time for lighter days, warmer weather and fresh starts – not to mention cute, newborn animals – so let’s find out what has been going on.
+Spring is finally here along with cute, newborn animals – so let’s find out what has been going on.

 March revealed a lovely surprise: I woke up one morning to discover several WordPress and Twitter notifications on my mobile phone, and then found out Later Levels had received the Best Blogger title in the Normal Happenings 2019 Blog Awards!
 I can’t tell you how humbled, chuffed and excited I am.
 Thank you so much to the amazing people who nominated the blog with some very kind words, to Matt for hosting the awards, and to everybody in the community for being as awesome as they are.
 It’s an absolute honour and a pleasure to be a member of this group.